Ku4nYu/Ku4nYu/README.md

 This is @Ku4nYu 's profile.
 I always looking for the overlap between my strengths and interests.
-Then inject my dedication, discipline and hardwork.
 e-mail: ku4nyu@gmail.com
 <!---
 Ku4nYu/Ku4nYu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.